vendia/blog/pages/product-data-privacy.md

           ### Immutable, tamperproof ledger

           Vendia Share's immutable ledger provides a tamperproof and complete lineage of your data.
-Enabling you to know quickly and accurately audit across your partner ecosystem.
+You can quickly reconcile and accurately audit across your partner ecosystem.
         wrapTheColumnInACard: false
       - text: >-
           ### Sophisticated access controls

-          Share's role-based access controls enable teams to securely share data across their organizations *and their partner networks.* Users can finely scope read and write permissions for their entire data ecosystem.
+          Vendia Share's role-based access controls enable teams to securely share data across their organizations *and their partner networks.* Users can finely scope read and write permissions for their entire data ecosystem.
         wrapTheColumnInACard: false
       - text: >-
           ### Secure at rest and in motion